cjolson/homework_6/README.md

 1. Add a “wishlist” functionality.
 For this feature, users can add products to their wishlist and view their wishlist (either on the shopping cart page or a separate page). (max 3pts)
 2. Add a carousel on at least 1 Product Detail page that shows similar products.
 The carousel should be able to scroll left and right.
-See an (https://drive.google.com/file/d/0B2esDnMdnTGLZ3NkVk9DbTNTcTQ/view)[example here] taken from Amazon.com. (max 5pts)
+See an [example here](https://drive.google.com/file/d/0B2esDnMdnTGLZ3NkVk9DbTNTcTQ/view) taken from Amazon.com. (max 5pts)
 ```
     1. git add *
     2. git commit -m “Please write a message that makes sense here; it is good practice”